 Continue to educate City staff, residents, and businesses regarding appropriate actions to take during an emergency.

-Promote community-based, emergency preparedness programs and disaster education awareness, including the City’s annual emergency system training
+Promote community-based, emergency preparedness programs (i.e., defensible space and evacuation routes) and disaster education awareness, including the City’s annual emergency system training, focusing on the most vulnerable communities such as those who live or work in the Very High Fire Hazard Severity Zone, individuals with access or language limitations, seniors, and youth.

 Support the existing Community Emergency Response Team (CERT) program to educate volunteers about disaster preparedness and train them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

 Maintain emergency procedures for the evacuation and control of population in identified flood hazard areas in accordance with Section 8589.5 of the California Government Code.

+Develop and employ evacuation alternatives and/or alternative emergency access routes in neighborhoods that have single ingress/egress.

+Develop and maintain evacuation options for residents with mobility challenges.

+Maintain emergency evacuation roadways and improve them as necessary and appropriate to ensure ongoing serviceability.

+Ensure redundancy of critical transportation routes to allow for continued access and movement in the event of an emergency.

+Prioritize undergrounding of utilities for designated evacuation routes to make them more reliable.

 Goal 4.
 A City that is protected from the effects of natural and manmade disasters.